Menu

 Leader: Ron Altemus

-Route: Indian Head Rail Trail from Livingston Rd parking lot east to White Plains and return
+Route: Indian Head Rail Trail - east from Livingston Rd parking lot to White Plains trailhead.
+After a short rest stop, return westerly to ride start.

 Mechanicals/Mishaps: none